mediadrop/mediadrop/doc/install/upgrade.rst

       mv ./MediaCore-OLD/mediacore/public/images/media/[0-9]* ./MediaCore-NEW/data/images/media/

 b.
-If you are upgrading from MediaCore **0.9.0 or newer**, you'll need to move all of the relevant files in ``./data`` from your old installation directory to your new installation directory.
+If you are upgrading from MediaCore CE **0.9.0 or newer**, you'll need to move all of the relevant files in ``./data`` from your old installation directory to your new installation directory.